-What The Council Does How it Demonstrates This Set out in clear terms how the respective roles and responsibilities of the Executive and of the Executive Members are allocated between the Leader, Cabinet and Council Officers; The Constitution Protocol for Relationships between Members and Officers - Annex 16 to the Constitution Scheme of Delegation to Officers - Part 3 of Annex 3 to the Constitution Set out in clear terms the general responsibilities of elected Members and senior Officers and how they perform non-executive functions such as development control; Constitution Code of Practice for Councillors and Officers Involved in the Planning Process Annex 21 to the Constitution Forward Plan of Key Decisions Set out how decisions are made and which decisions are reserved to the Full Council.
-Determine a scheme of delegation to Chief Officers, including those decisions which are not included in their delegated powers and are reserved to Council or Cabinet; Constitution Scheme of Delegation to Officers - Part 4 of Annex 3 to the Constitution Make the Chief Executive responsible and accountable for all aspects of operational management; Head of Paid Service - Section 9 of the Constitution Fortnightly meetings of the Chief Executive with the Leader or Deputy Leader Make the -Director of Resources (as section 151 officer) responsible for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control; Section 151 Officer responsibilities - Section 9 of the Constitution Adopt a protocol for relationships between Members and Officers which ensures proper and effective relationships; Protocol for Relationships between Members and Officers - Annex 16 to the Constitution Staff induction Member Code of Conduct Code of Conduct for Officers Political awareness training programme

-Make the Chief Legal Officer (as Monitoring Monitoring Officer responsibilities - Officer) responsible for the Council Constitution and for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with Section 9 of the Constitution Set out the terms and conditions for the remuneration of Members and Officers; ConstitutionMembers' allowances schemePay Policy Statement Ensure that service delivery is effectively monitored; Regular reports to Resources, Property and the Economy Cabinet Panel, Public Health, Prevention and Performance Cabinet Panel and Service Cabinet Panels Consult widely on its vision, strategic plans and priorities and take into account the views of the local community and key stakeholders; Budget consultation Consultation on major policy developments Citizens' Panel Ensure that when working in partnership that elected Members are clear about their legal responsibilities and liabilities; Advice given to Members Ensure that where the Council enters into a partnership there is a written agreement between the parties clearly setting out the roles and responsibilities, including responsibilities for staffing and funding.
-Chief Officer / Chief Legal Officer support to partnership arrangements Provide induction programmes for Members and Officers; Members' Development ProgrammeMembers' Online LearningStaff induction Ensure statutory officers have the resources and support to effectively perform their roles; Section 151 Officer - Section 9 of the Constitution Monitoring Officer - Section 9 of the Constitution Assess the learning and development needs of Officers and Members and make a commitment to meet those needs and develop required skills; Performance Management and Development Scheme Members' Development Programme Members' Online Learning Identify leaders of the future; Leadership and Management DevelopmentDeputy Executive Members Provide support for Members and Officers who are Directors of Council companies; Training and advice given as required/necessary
+What The Council Does How it Demonstrates This Set out in clear terms the respective roles and responsibilities of the Leader, Cabinet, Members and Council Officers; The Constitution Protocol for Relationships between Members and Officers - Annex 16 to the Constitution Scheme of Delegation to Officers - Part 3 of Annex 3 to the Constitution Code of Practice for Councillors and Officers Involved in the Planning Set out how decisions are made and which decisions are reserved to the Full Council.
+Determine a scheme of delegation to Chief Officers, including those decisions which are not included in their delegated powers and are reserved to Council or Cabinet; Constitution Scheme of Delegation to Officers - Part 4 of Annex 3 to the Constitution Make the Chief Executive responsible and accountable for all aspects of operational management; Head of Paid Service - Section 9 of the Constitution Fortnightly meetings of the Chief Executive with the Leader or Deputy Leader Make the -Director of Resources (as Section 151 Officer) responsible for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for Maintaining an effective system of internal financial control; Section 151 Officer responsibilities - Section 9 of the Constitution Adopt a protocol for relationships between Members and Officers which ensures proper and effective relationships; Protocol for Relationships between Members and Officers - Annex 16 to the Constitution Staff induction Member Code of Conduct Code of Conduct for Officers Political awareness training programme Make the Chief Legal Officer (as Monitoring Officer) responsible for the Council Constitution and for ensuring that agreed procedures are followed and that all Monitoring Officer responsibilities - Section 9 of the Constitution applicable statutes and regulations are complied with Set out the terms and conditions for the remuneration of Members and Officers; ConstitutionMembers' allowances schemePay Policy Statement Ensure that service delivery is effectively monitored; Regular reports to Resources, Property and the Economy Cabinet Panel, Public Health, Prevention and Performance Cabinet Panel and Service Cabinet Panels Consult widely on its vision, strategic plans and priorities and take into account the views of the local community and key stakeholders; Budget consultation Consultation on major policy developments Citizens' Panel Ensure that when working in partnership that elected Members are clear about their legal responsibilities and liabilities; Advice given to Members Ensure that where the Council enters into a partnership there is a written agreement between the parties clearly setting out the roles and responsibilities, including responsibilities for staffing and funding.
+Chief Officer / Chief Legal Officer support to partnership arrangements Provide induction programmes for Members and Officers; Members' Development ProgrammeMembers' Online LearningStaff induction Ensure statutory Officers have the resources and support to effectively perform their roles; Section 151 Officer - Section 9 of the Constitution Monitoring Officer - Section 9 of the Constitution Assess the learning and development needs of Officers and Members and make a commitment to meet those needs and develop required skills; Performance Management and Development Scheme Members' Development Programme Members' Online Learning Identify leaders of the future; Leadership and Management Development Deputy Executive Members Provide support for Members and Officers who are Directors of Council companies; Training and advice given as required/necessary